-- Building a sustainable and inclusive future is core to our purpose-driven strategy, as is supporting the UK transition to net zero, by building resilience and creating a more sustainable future for the Group, customers and communities. - To support transition to a low carbon economy we have provided over £57 billion of sustainable finance since January 2022 (as at H1 2025).
-In Scottish Widows, we have invested over £37 billion in climate-aware investments (since January 2021), currently exceeding the target of £20 billion to £25 billion by the end of 2025. - · Having met our previous targets, we announced two new sustainable finance targets in February 2025: - £11 billion EPC A/B mortgage lending by the end of 2027; - £10 billion financing for electric vehicles by the end of 2027.
+- Building a sustainable and inclusive future is core to our purpose-driven strategy, as is supporting the UK transition to net zero, by building resilience and creating a more sustainable future for the Group, customers and communities. - To support transition to a low carbon economy we have provided c.£47 billion of sustainable finance since January 2022 (as at year-end 2024).
+In Scottish Widows, we achieved our cumulative investment target of £25 billion in climate-aware strategies a year early, with £25.9 billion invested by year-end 2024 (since January 2021). - Having met our previous targets, we announced two new sustainable finance targets in February 2025: - £11 billion EPC A/B mortgage lending by the end of 2027; - £10 billion financing for electric vehicles by the end of 2027